reqable/reqable-docs/en-US/changelogs/ios/index.md

 - 🐞 [FIX] A bug where input content was lost in certain scenarios in the text editor.

 ## v2.9.0 <small><small>*2024-03-22*</small></small>
+- ❗ [IMP] The minimum supported version is upgraded from 11.0 to 12.0.
 - 🚀 [NEW] Introduce environment variables.
 - 🚀 [NEW] Now can rename the API request.
 - 💪 [OPT] Generate Python-Requests code using query parameters instead of long url.